 They need to be constantly feeding their false illusion, just to make sure that it’s ever-present and always ‘real’ for them.

-The narcissist needs people around them to be continuously saying, “Yes, you’re absolutely right!” no matter how absurd and ridiculous the words are that are coming out of their mouth.
+The narcissist needs people around them to continuously say, “Yes, you’re absolutely right!” no matter how absurd and ridiculous the words coming out of their mouth are.

-The single most important thing that the narcissist requires from others for the feeding of their false reality is attention.
+The single most important thing that the narcissist requires from others, for the feeding of their false reality, is attention.
 Good or bad attention, it really doesn’t matter.
-It’s through this attention that the narcissist is able to feel extremely superior and significant, which feeds their illusion of grandiosity.
+It’s through this attention that the narcissist can feel extremely superior and significant, which feeds their illusion of grandiosity.

 When the narcissist cut off their True Self and left their ego to dictate their world, they effectively made themselves a drug addict.
 Life force energy (narcissistic supply) is now the drug they need to feed upon, in order to keep their psychological state of being intact.